Last Updated: March 28, 2026

 To earn a high score (4 or 5), students typically need to demonstrate strong analytical and writing skills, including the ability to analyze rhetorical strategies, develop well-reasoned arguments, and write clear, sophisticated prose under time constraints.

-Want to start improving your AP English Language score?
+Ready to improve your AP English Language score?